Energy Prices are On the Rise.

 6. Have Your Ducts Cleaned.

 A layer of dirt about the thickness of a needle (.042 inches) is all it takes to decrease the performance of your heating and cooling system by up to 20%.
 Unwanted repair costs can also occur as the dirt blocks heat transfer causing fan motors to run hot, lubrication to break down, and equipment life to shorten.
-Our patented duct cleaning system will help lower heating and cooling cost and extend the life of your equipment.

 7. Install a Whole House Humidifier.